influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/guides/writing_data.md

 REST, however, is a convention.
 InfluxDB makes do with three API endpoints.
-This simple, easy to understand system uses HTTP as a transfer system for [InfluxQL](/influxdb/v1.0/query_language/spec/).
+This simple, easy to understand system uses HTTP as a transfer method for [InfluxQL](/influxdb/v1.0/query_language/spec/).
 The InfluxDB API makes no attempt to be RESTful.

 ### HTTP response summary
 ---
-* 2xx: If it's `HTTP 204 No Content`, success!
+* 2xx: If your write request received `HTTP 204 No Content`, it was a success!
 If it's  `HTTP 200 OK`, InfluxDB understood the request but couldn't complete it.
 The body of the response will contain additional error information.
 * 4xx: InfluxDB could not understand the request.